osamaayub/scylla-cloud-getting-started/server/nodejs/README.md

 At each step of implementing the CRUD operations, you can test the API using [Postman](https://www.postman.com/downloads/).

 ### Implmenting the app

-You can skip the below if you are using the `end` project.
-If you are using the `starter` project, follow the below steps to implement the CRUD operations and connect to a Scylla Cloud cluster.

 ## Connect to Scylla Cloud cluster